Key facts

 Course overview

 Make your mark behind the scenes in the dynamic sport industry through Deakin's Bachelor of Business (Sport Management).
-You will develop the skills required to manage sport organisations, coordinate sporting competitions and major events, and work in community-based sporting programs.
-To thrive in increasingly professionalised sporting organisations, you'll learn how to manage the business side of sport, with specialised training in sport marketing, finance, management and law.
+Develop the skills required to manage sport organisations, coordinate sporting competitions and major events, and work in community-based sporting programs.
+Learn how to manage the business side of sport with specialised training in sport marketing, finance, management and law, so you can thrive in increasingly professionalised sporting organisations.
 You can also expand on your business expertise by completing a complementary business major.

-When you join the longest-running sport management course in Australia, you'll gain access to unique opportunities with leading clubs and organisations.
-Our partnerships with the Geelong Football Club, Deakin Melbourne Boomers and Netball Victoria will open the door to exciting placement experiences that connect you with the best athletes, managers and administrators in sport.
+You will gain access to unique opportunities with leading clubs and organisations.
+Our partnerships with the Melbourne Cricket Club (MCC), Australian Football League (AFL), Swimming Australia, Geelong Cats, Sport Australia Hall of Fame, Netball Victoria and many more, will open the door to exciting placement experiences that connect you with the best athletes, managers and administrators in sport.

 Want to help shape the future of your favourite sports?

-Develop the skills to make a real impact through hands-on experience.
-You'll participate in industry placements, with at least 100 hours in a host sporting organisation, so you can apply your knowledge in a practical environment.
+Develop the skills needed to make a real impact through hands-on experience.
+You will participate in industry placements, with at least 100 hours in a host sporting organisation, so you can apply your knowledge in a practical environment.

 Learn from teachers who are leaders in their field.
-You’ll benefit from their knowledge and strategies, while growing your professional networks through their vast connections.
+You will benefit from their knowledge and strategies, while growing your professional networks through their vast connections.

 With this qualification, you will be well equipped to work with organisations that support sport, such as sport promoters and player agents, sporting goods manufacturers and retailers and facility management.